gabrielfernando01/scala_and_spark_for_bd/README.md

 ![](https://raw.githubusercontent.com/gabrielfernando01/scala_and_spark_for_bd/main/image/cover.jpg)

-# Scala and Spark for BigData
+# Scala and Spark for BigData 🟥💥

-## Intalling and setting up Scala ⚙️🪛
+## Installing and setting up Scala ⚙️🪛🟥

 Before starting, I share with you that the configuration I am going to use is: